windoze/Argos/MANUAL.md

     Argos threading model is effective enough so you should not use too many threads.
 A reasonable value is the number of CPU.

+* `-l|--log-config`, log configuration file to be used, which is a [log4cplus](log4cplus.sf.net) log properties file.

+    All logs are printed to stdout if the argument is missing.

 ### Query ###

 URL prefix is `/index_name/query`, following parameters are supported: